Ingan121/WMPotify/README.md

     * Note that Chrome extensions only work if DevTools is enabled.
 Spotify will randomly disable DevTools after a while and all extensions will stop working.
 To permanently enable DevTools and extensions, hex-patch the Spotify executable to fill the `disable-extensions` string to something invalid.
 4. **Q:** This theme is too slow!
     * **A1:** Make sure hardware acceleration is enabled in Spotify settings.
     * **A2:** Remove the Beautiful Lyrics extension if you have it installed.
 This extension is known to slow down Spotify.
-This theme doesn't really support the extension either.
 Use WMPotify NowPlaying instead.

 ## Switching Between Custom and Native Title Bar
 * This only applies to Windows users with the CEF/Spotify Tweaks mod installed.